 Given the concentrated ownership structure in most Slovenian companies, transactions where the management is acting on behalf of the (non-controlling) shareholders are rare.
-In such instances, break fees - payable by the target - can be arranged; however, such an arrangement may be problematic from the perspective of directors' duties and financial assistance rules.
+In such instances, break fees - payable by the target - could, in principle, be arranged; however, such an arrangement may be problematic from the perspective of directors' duties and financial assistance rules.